fkooman/put/README.md

 # PHP Unit Testing for Minimalists

 So, after attending a presentation on PHP and mocking I started evaluating whether or not I actually need PHPUnit.
-It seems the only functions I use are `assertSame()`, `fail()` and `ok()` for running my tests.
+It seems the only assertion I use all the time is `assertSame()`.
 That seems hardly enough justification for having PHPUnit as a (development) dependency.
+Are we simple yet? :-)

-That is when I decided to see how difficult it would be to create my own unit tester.
+That is when I decided to see how difficult it would be to create my own PHPUnit compatible unit tester.
 Turns out, not *that* difficult for the very basic functionality.

-We do NOT aim at full PHPUnit compatibility, only the stuff that is really useful will be implemented.
-Write your own mock classes!

-This project does **NOT** support PHPUnit annotations, including data providers.
+The goal is obviously *NOT* to have full feature compatibility with PHPUnit.
+Only stuff that is useful, and easy to implement, and that has no other obvious way to achieve is implemented.

+So, no object mocking, no data providers, no PHPUnit annotations and just a bunch of assertions and exception testing.
+That's all.

+After testing some software in the wild, it turns out many projects can be tested with put!

 ## Using